Enterprise User Groups

 -

-Email
+Email Notification

-- Text
+- Text Notification

 Mentioning and Alerts

-Mentioning Enterprise User Groups
+Mentioning Enterprise Groups

 -

-Patient Channel: Enterprise User Groups can be mentioned directly from the Patient Channel using the @Mention tab and inserting the "@" symbol followed by the the name of the Enterprise User Group.
-NOTE: The Enterprise User Group is only available for use within the Practice(s) selected during its configuration.
+Patient Channel: Enterprise Groups can be mentioned directly from the Patient Channel using the @Mention tab and inserting the "@" symbol followed by the the name of the Enterprise Group.

 -

-Inbound Message Triggers: Enterprise User Groups can also be mentioned as an action from an Inbound Message Trigger.
-NOTE: The Enterprise User Group is only available for use within the Practice(s) selected during its configuration.
+NOTE: The Enterprise Group is only available for use within the Practice(s) selected during its configuration.

 -

-Conversation Flows: You can set up an Add @Mention and Message Action within a Conversation Flow that will mention an Enterprise User Group.
+Conversation Flows: You can set up an Add @Mention and Message Action within a Conversation Flow that will mention an Enterprise Group.

 Viewing Your Internal Mentions